ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Asynchronous event-driven control structure
 ===========================================
-MCS version 1.0.0(TBD) introduced the concept of an events-driven system, which solves some timing headaches and provides some additional benefits, at the expense of a more conplex system.
+MCS version 1.0.0(TBD) introduces the concept of an event-driven system, which solves some timing headaches and provides some additional benefits, at the expense of increased complexity.

 Long-Running Commands (LRC)
 ---------------------------
-Some operations in the CBF take sime and there's no getting around it.
-Before the new events-driven approach was in place, a workaround used in MCS was to have the client temporarily increase a component's timeout from the default 3 seconds before issuing the offending command call, then reverting this change upon completion.
+Some operations in the CBF take time and there's no getting around it.
+Before the event-driven approach was in place, a workaround used in MCS was to have clients temporarily increase a component's timeout from the default 3 seconds before issuing calls, then reverting this change after completion.
 Since this is clearly a hacky solution, an alternative was needed.

-Fortunately, updates to ska-tango-base in version 1.0.0 introduced the LRC paradigm.
-By having commands inherit from ``SubmittedSlowCommand`` rather than the previous ``BaseCommand`` and ``ResponseCommand``, the client no longer expects an immediate result to be returned from the command call.
-Instead, the command's inital return value only indicates whether the command was added to the ``TaskExecutor``'s queue, or else if it was immediately rejected for not meeting the criteria specified in the is_COMMAND_allowed() method.
+Updates to ska-tango-base in version 1.0.0 introduced the LRC paradigm.
+By having commands inherit from ``SubmittedSlowCommand`` rather than ``BaseCommand`` and ``ResponseCommand``, clients no longer expect an immediate result to be returned from command calls.
+Instead, the command's inital return value only indicates whether the command was added to the ``TaskExecutor``'s queue, or else if it was immediately rejected for not meeting the criteria specified in the ``is_COMMAND_allowed()`` method.
 From this queue, commands are executed within a separate "task-executor thread" running in parallel to the main control thread.

-One implication of this shift to executing commands in a separate thread is that multiple commands can be queued without regard for their results, or even for how long they take to run (at least until their results are needed), which solves the hacky updating-command-timeouts problem.
+One implication of this shift to executing commands in a separate thread is that multiple commands can be queued without regard for their results, or even for how long they take to run (at least until their results are needed), which solves the hacky updating-command-timeouts practice.
 Instead, once queued, LRCs rely on change events to communicate their progress.
-A callback mechanism was created to detect these events and keep track of who is waiting on which results, which is not trivial as this queue opens the door for even further complexity; when one LRC triggers a command call on one of its components that also happens to be an LRC.
-To tackle this cornucopia of confusion, mutexes (locks in python) are used to block commands from getting too far ahead of their components' LRC results by a) keeping count of how many LRCs remain in progress for a given client, and b) enforcing a final (much longer) timeout for LRCs, after which the client must give up and call the original command a failure.
+A callback mechanism detects these events and keeps track of who is waiting on which results, which is not trivial as this queue opens the door for even further complexity; when a 'parent' LRC calls a 'child' command on one of its components that is also an LRC.
+To manage this confusing use case, mutexes (locks in python) are used to block commands from getting too far ahead of their components' LRC results by a) keeping count of how many LRCs remain in progress for a given client, and b) enforcing a final (much longer) timeout for LRCs, after which the client must give up and call the original command a failure.
 This mechanism is described next in more detail.

 Blocking Commands and Locks
 ----------------------------
-In MCS, we refer to any command added to the TaskExecutor's queue as a blocking command, in the sense that each of these commands will eventually block the client that issued them.
+In MCS, any command added to the TaskExecutor's queue is a "blocking command", in the sense that each of these commands will eventually block the client that issued them.

 As a simple example, if command A adds command B to the queue,